PaddlePaddle/Quantum/docs/source/introduction.rst

 Install PaddlePaddle
 ~~~~~~~~~~~~~~~~~~~~

 This dependency will be automatically satisfied when users install Paddle Quantum.
 Please refer to `PaddlePaddle <https://www.paddlepaddle.org.cn/install/quick>`__ Install and configuration page.
-This project requires PaddlePaddle 2.2.0+.
+This project requires PaddlePaddle 2.2.0 to 2.3.0.

 .. _header-n19: